Key Facts About the Footwear Industry

 With a median price per pair of sneakers of 80 USD, Nike was the most expensive global mainstream sneakers brand as of 2017.

-Real-Life Design Patent Infringement Case: Crocs vs. USA Dawgs
+Real-Life Footwear Design Patent Infringement Case: Crocs vs. USA Dawgs

 Love them or hate them, there’s no mistaking a pair of Crocs when you see them.
 Crocs are considered to be a commonly copied brand of footwear and have filed many lawsuits over alleged knockoff designs over the years.

-Crocs started the legal ball rolling against USA Dawgs in 2006, not long after the USPTO issued the design patent D517789 for the clog-like shoe, you can view the patent document here.
-It all began when Crocs filed a patent infringement suit against Double Diamond, who happens to be the Canadian affiliate of USA Dawgs.
+Crocs started the legal ball rolling against USA Dawgs in 2006, not long after the USPTO issued the footwear design patent D517789 for the clog-like shoe, you can view the patent document here.
+It all began when Crocs filed a design patent infringement suit against Double Diamond, which happens to be the Canadian affiliate of USA Dawgs.
 In 2012, Crocs then added USA Dawgs as a defendant.